 But we taste and compare.

 “Father, I miss what we had”, we say.

-And yet, in this moment, in our generation, a miracle is happening.
+And yet, at this moment, in our generation, God is working a miracle.

 He says, “Beloved, trust Me!
 I am unchanging.
 I am always good.”

 At times, we are like the Israelites, when they first tasted the manna!

 The manna was not like anything they had known before.

 Manna was supernatural food, never tasted in the earth realm before.
 But many when they ate it, craved the old foods of Egypt.

 Yet, manna was the bread of Heaven.